Updated: Jun 14

 What do I mean by, ‘Competitive Child?”
 I am not talking about a child who is obsessed with winning, puts down others or will trample anyone who gets in his/her way.

 I am talking about a child who understands that they can’t always win, they won’t always be first, and that the older they get, the less control the adults in their world have over these outcomes.
 But most importantly, I am talking about a child who can make the connection between their personal efforts and their achievements.

 You see, as parents, we want to see our children happy.
 We want them to experience success.
 It breaks our hearts to see them upset.
 So our natural instinct is to ‘let them win’ the family games, deliberately run slow in a backyard race, or to pick them up when they’ve lost something, and try and rectify the situation.
 This is a perfect example of a short term fix that can have long term ramifications.

-When my child loses a family game, we can practise dealing with tantrums and we can talk about managing our feelings, hopefully without a meltdown.
+When my child loses a family game, we can practice dealing with emotions and we can talk about managing our feelings, hopefully without a tantrum.
 As he gets older we can talk about strategy and why he lost.
 Was it pure chance or could the situation have played out differently?
 So yes, ultimately I want to avoid the ‘sore loser’ response, but I also want to support a problem solver, with the ability to think ahead and plan for, ‘next time.’